onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 We need to get as much people as possible to be as capable and motivated as possible to be solving as big of collective problems as possible
 We must change and steer the flows of attention, motivation and value We must become conscious and self-reflective as a society

-This is the end of postmodernism and radical relativism a true postmodern horror - the return of grand narratives! relativizing relativism! deconstructing deconstruction!
-    when we deconstruct deconstruction we find that it can't build anything! show applying postmodernism to itself, loop it like a snake biting its own tail - "open your mouth - get in there!"
-">" is the symbol to end postmodernism - it is about comparison, and about progress (X follows from Y...? wait what?)
-Postmodern horror - you’re so busy taking shit apart but when did you build something? the era of the comparison operator marks the end of the postmodern era and radical relativism
-    **roleplaying fingering your throat trying to vomit**